-• Then the living arrangement is verified by Contact with the customer, the spouse, another household member or the customer's authorized or legal representative.

-1 3 Contact with a staff member of the HCBS setting or LTC medical institution to confirm actual admission and discharge dates.
+If the customer or spouse lives Then the living arrangement is verified by Contact with the customer, the spouse, another household member or the customer's authorized or legal representative. , , Contact with a staff member of the HCBS setting or LTC medical facility to confirm actual admission and discharge dates.